lsst/lsst-texmf/README.md

 To use these class files check out this repository and set `$TEXMFLOCAL` to the location of the `texmf` subdirectory.
 Template files with example usage can be found in the `examples` directory.

+For help on using the Latex classes, see [the user guide](docs/index.rst).

 *Developer note:*

 If adding or removing files from the `texmf` directory, please remember to run the `mktexlsr` command and commit the new version of `ls-R`.